jbcodeforce/flink-studies/docs/coding/k8s-deploy.md

 ### Flink SQL processing

-Ther eare multiple choices to run Flink SQL, using the SQL client, or package the SQL scripts and get a [java SQL runner] (https://github.com/jbcodeforce/flink-studies/tree/master/flink-java/sql-runner) executing the SQL, so the application deployment is Java based even if SQL scripts are used for stream processing.
+There are multiple choices to run Flink SQL, using the SQL client, or package the SQL scripts and get a [java SQL runner] (https://github.com/jbcodeforce/flink-studies/tree/master/flink-java/sql-runner) executing the SQL, so the application deployment is Java based even if SQL scripts are used for stream processing.

 ## Practices